 About six months ago we posted this item, "Viagra May Increase Risk Of Melanoma In Men Who Have Used This ED Drug, According To An April 2014 Medical Journal Article", in which we reported that Viagra (sildenafil), a popular erectile dysfunction (ED), appeared to increase the risk for malignant melanoma, a potentially fatal form of skin cancer.

-From the Abstract for the underlying medical journal article, "Sildenafil Use and Increased Risk of Incident Melanoma in US Men: A Prospective Cohort Study", published by JAMA Internal Medicine in April 2014 (as an Online First item):
+That medical journal article, "Sildenafil Use and Increased Risk of Incident Melanoma in US Men: A Prospective Cohort Study", was published by JAMA Internal Medicine in April 2014.

 Strictly Confidential, No Obligation.

 Next, from a MedPage Today article, "Viagra Frisky Might Be Melanoma Risky", there is some more medical support for this still relatively new finding: